Ireland E-commerce Market Size and Share

 Ireland E-commerce Market Analysis by Mordor Intelligence

-The Ireland e-commerce market size stands at USD 6.31 billion in 2025 and is forecast to reach USD 10.27 billion by 2030, reflecting an 8.71% CAGR for the 2025-2030 period.
+The Ireland e-commerce market size is expected to grow from USD 6.31 billion in 2025 to USD 6.83 billion in 2026 and is forecast to reach USD 10.12 billion by 2031 at 8.2% CAGR over 2026-2031.
 Demand momentum is underpinned by government programs that treat the digital economy as a strategic growth pillar worth the equivalent of 13% of national GDP.[1]International Trade Administration, “Ireland - Digital Economy,” trade.gov Ireland’s unique position as an English-speaking, euro-denominated gateway between the EU and the UK adds further upside, especially after Brexit complicated direct UK-to-EU e-commerce flows.
 Same-day delivery roll-outs by An Post and global players such as Amazon have reset consumer expectations around speed, pushing average order values higher and encouraging omnichannel investments by domestic retailers.[2]An Post, “Online Shopping and Returns,” anpost.com An SME-focused policy mix—led by Grow Digital vouchers, tax credits and advisory hubs—is rapidly closing the technology adoption gap, with two-thirds of small firms now at basic digital intensity and almost the same share experimenting with AI and cloud tools.
 On the consumer side, raised contactless limits and the surge of Buy-Now-Pay-Later (BNPL) options are translating into larger basket sizes and materially lower cart-abandonment rates, while tighter EU consumer-rights rules have pushed trust indicators to historic highs.

 Key Report Takeaways